-Albert Einstein is probably the most scientific figure in the modern world for his messy hair and the theory of relativity.
+Albert Einstein is probably the most popular scientific figure in the modern world.
 As the title suggests, in this article, we are going to discuss Einstein’s Theory of Relativity.

 Actually, classical Physics is only applicable to the objects which are far slower than light and are far larger than an atom.
 This created a need for a new type of Physics which can explain any kind of motion and of every sized object including very large scale structures like galaxies, black holes etc. and also the small-sized objects like electrons, quarks, photons etc.

 This Physics is called the ‘Modern Physics’ which consists of the two major theories of Physics — ‘Theory of Relativity’ or ‘Relativity’ and ‘Quantum Mechanics’.

 Relativity was mainly developed Albert Einstein, but, some contributions of Hermann Minkowski, Hendrik Lorentz, Max Planck is also there.
 Theory of Relativity comes in two different ‘flavours’ — The ‘Special Theory of Relativity’ and the ‘General Theory of Relativity’ or simply special relativity and general relativity.

 In this article we shall discuss various concepts of special and general theory of relativity in brief.